 Over the last 25 years, the popular media have eagerly stepped up to report the latest recommendations to keep our bodies in a healthy state.
 But only very recently has there been much mainstream mention of how to maintain a well-functioning and healthy mind.

 Couple the Mind to Body

-For the past 25 years, the popular media has reported the latest recommendations that to have a good birth experience, expectant couples need to learn as much as possible so they can make informed choices.
+For the past 40 years, the popular media has reported the latest recommendations that will lead to a good birth experience.
+That recommendation is for expectant couples to learn as much as possible so they can make informed choices.
 However, the mainstream media has not yet tweaked on the need to have good childbirth skills for mothers and fathers-to-be so that birthing women and birth-coaching dads/other can yoke the Brain and the Body!
 Good birth skills do that.

 This brain book then goes on:

 And it’s pretty much common knowledge in the importance of emotional fitness.
 We need to connect with family and friends, have good support networks, make time for fun and laughter.
 Yet, despite all the news and advice, one extremely important element of healthy lifestyle has only very recently begun to get the attention it deserves.
 That essential component is cognitive fitness.

 In childbirth, couples have also been told of the importance of making Birth Plans.
 So gathering information and birth plans have been promoted as the road to a successful birth.
 Yet, the use of medical pain relief, elective cesareans, and even emergency cesarean deliveries is on the rise.

 Although ‘cognitive fitness’ is beginning to catch people’s eye and the media, having good birth skills for women and men or even connecting being pregnant with learning to birth is not even in the media radar or the childbirth arena.